Paperform vs Google Forms: Which Is Better in 2026?

 The Verdict

 Google Forms is the right choice when your needs are simple and your budget is zero.
-Internal surveys, classroom quizzes, event RSVPs, quick feedback forms — Google Forms handles these for free, with zero setup, and integrates natively with Google Sheets.
+It handles internal surveys, classroom quizzes, event RSVPs, and quick feedback forms for free, with no setup, and it integrates natively with Google Sheets.
 If that's all you need, there's no reason to pay for anything else.
 Google Forms has been doing this since 2008, and billions of people already know how to use it.

-The longevity question matters too.
-Google Forms hasn't meaningfully evolved since it launched in 2008 — the core feature set is essentially unchanged.
-It's unlikely to add payments, advanced logic, or design tools because those features conflict with Google's "simple and free" positioning.
-Paperform, founded in 2016, is bootstrapped and profitable — growth funded by revenue, not investors.
-That means pricing stays rational and features ship based on customer needs, not VC-scale growth targets.
-Paperform is the safer long-term bet for businesses that expect their form needs to grow.
+Longevity is worth weighing too.
+Google Forms hasn't meaningfully evolved since it launched in 2008, and its core feature set is essentially unchanged.
+It's unlikely to add payments, advanced logic, or design tools, because those features sit against Google's "simple and free" positioning.
+Paperform, founded in 2016, is bootstrapped and profitable, with growth funded by revenue rather than investors.
+That keeps pricing rational and ships features based on customer needs rather than VC-scale growth targets, which makes Paperform the safer long-term bet for businesses that expect their form needs to grow.

 Frequently Asked Questions